AmajesticBob/Capstone/README.md

 - **User Authentication**: Secure sign-up and login with email verification
 - **My Closet**: Browse and manage your clothing items with photo uploads
   - Add items with photos from camera or gallery
+  - **AI-Powered Generation**: Automatically generate item details (name, category, color, description) using Google Gemini
   - Categorize items (Tops, Bottoms, Shoes)
   - Filter items by category with tab navigation
   - Edit items by tapping on them
   - Delete items with confirmation
-  - Add color and brand information
+  - Add color, brand, and description information
   - View items in a responsive grid with image previews
   - Pull-to-refresh to sync latest items
 - **Planner**: Get smart color suggestions based on selected items